deyvinit/ai-extension-vscode/notes/05-api-key-management.md

 ### Entering an invalid API key

 - User enters an invalid or malformed API key
-- Key is saved locally without immediate validation
-- Chat becomes enabled
+- Clicks Save
-- On sending a prompt, the Gemini API rejects the request
+- The backend attempts a lightweight Gemini validation request
+- The request fails
+- The key is not stored
-- The error response is displayed in the conversation
+- An inline error message is displayed

-This behavior reflects the current lazy validation strategy.
+- The chat interface remains disabled

 ---